Sargeist/Sargeist/README.md

-# 👋 Hi, I'm Sargeist
+# 👋 Hi, I'm Alex (Sargeist)

-💻 **Full-Stack Developer** with a passion for building modern web applications and working on **cybersecurity projects**.
+💻 **Full-Stack Developer** with a passion for building modern, scalable web applications and exploring **cybersecurity**.
+⚡ I enjoy combining development with security to create robust and reliable solutions.

 ---

 ## 🚀 About Me
-- 🖥️ Experienced in developing scalable web applications
+- 👨‍💻 Experienced in building **scalable web applications** (frontend & backend)
-- 🔐 Contributed to cybersecurity projects (design & implementation of security protocols)
+- 🔐 Contributed to **cybersecurity projects** (design & implementation of security protocols, threat modeling)
-- 📚 Always learning and exploring new technologies
+- 🌱 Constantly learning and experimenting with new technologies
+- 🌍 Open to remote opportunities and international collaboration

 ---